wp-plugins/slidr/readme.txt

 == Changelog ==

+= 1.2 =
+* NEW: Now you can use Slidr instead of the default WordPress gallery.
+Just enable "Slidr for Gallery" and start creating galleries as usual, the WordPress way!
+* More natural, seamless auto scroll.
+* Smarter handling of titles and captions when in gallery mode (if title is empty or is the same as the filename, caption is used in its place).
+* More customization options for developers who want to override plugin's functionality directly from their themes.
+* Performance improvements and small bug fixes.

 = 1.1.2 =
 * FIX: When gallery mode is set to "yes" (which gets all of the post's attached media) omit featured image.